 How to Clean Rusty Grill Grates

-So you have left your barbecue out in the rain all winter and now you want to know how to clean rusty grill grates?
-The method you use to clean your grill grates will depend on what material they are made of.
-Typically barbecue grills grates are made of stainless steal or another type of metal.
+So you have left your barbecue out in the rain all winter and now you want to know how to clean the grates.
+The method you use will depend on which material they are made of.
+Typically barbecue grills grates are made of stainless steel or another type of metal.
 Most people clean their grill after each use with a stiff wire brush.
 This can be effective in removing the rust off of most grates, but could harm the finish of a stainless steel grill.
 Below are several methods of cleaning rust from grill grates.
 You may want to use the gentlest method first, and work your way down the list until the rust is gone.

 Vinegar and Salt

 Learning how to clean rusty grill grates with a non-toxic substance is important since you will be cooking on them.
 Vinegar and salt are both edible substances, but will also remove rust.
 Mix two cups vinegar and one-cup salt in a bowl.
 Place your rusty grates in a large heavy-duty garbage sack.
 Pour the vinegar and salt into the bag and tie it shut.
 Lay the bag flat on the ground and let the grill soak overnight.
 After soaking, wipe the rust off with an old rag.
 The salt should act as a mild abrasive to scrape off the rust.

 Grill grates need to be seasoned like an iron skillet.
 The more you cook on them the less meat will stick, due to the fat in the meat lubricating the grate.
 The fat also prevents rust from forming.
 After each use, coat the grate with vegetable oil to lubricate and season the grate.
 Do not use an aerosol can of vegetable oil.
 Aerosol cans explode near flames.